The new water and sewer rate structure follows an in-depth cost of service study based on industry standards and best practices and are designed to…

 - Encourage Wise Water Use – excessive water use is charged at a higher rate to encourage customers to conserve water

-The proposal includes multi-year rate increases from 2020-2024 to secure funding for critical water and sewer projects that need to move forward now.
+The structure includes multi-year rate increases from 2020-2024 to secure funding for critical water and sewer projects.
 Starting in 2025, customers will see a small increase in water and sewer rates each year to ensure future funding.

-We anticipate that the rate and fee adjustments will be effective January 1, 2020 upon approval by Metro Council.
+The new rate structure went into effect January 1, 2020 upon approval by Metro Council.

 Fixed Meter Charges